misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 	```

-6. Baseline model is initialized which is trained on the *ImageNet* dataset, its top layers of the network should not be included, and defines the input images shape.
+7. The baseline model is initialized which is trained on the *ImageNet* dataset, its top layers of the network should not be included, and defines the input images shape.
 In same way other models (e.g., `VGG19`, `Xception`, `ResNet50V2`, `MobileNetV2`, `InceptionV3`, `InceptionResNetV2`) can be intialized.
 	```
 	base_model= MobileNetV2(weights='imagenet', include_top=False,input_shape=(224,224,3))
 	```

-7. After initializing base model, a custom classification head is added on top of the model so that it works for our dataset.
+8. After initializing base model, a custom classification head is added on top of the model so that it works for our dataset.

 	```
 	# Get the output from the base model